ssugar/Blog/_posts/Fabric/2024-06-27-FastAIMLModelInFabric.md

 dls.show_batch(max_n=9)
 ```

+Train your vision model.
+In this case we're using resnet18 as our base model and only training for 1 epoch.
+Increasing the number of epochs and/or changing the base model can improve model accuracy.

 ```python
 #train and track your model using mlflow and fastai.
 For test/demo purposes, we'll only do a 1 epoch of training